samartzidis/magicstick.io/docs/README.md

 ## Firmware Updates

-#### Firmware Update Using the MagicStickUI Utility
+#### Firmware Update Using the magicstick-ui Utility
-This is the recommended way as it is easier than the manual one but you need to have access to a Windows PC to run MagicStickUI.
+This is the recommended way as it is easier than the manual one but you need to have access to a Windows PC to run magicstick-ui.

-1. Right-click on the MagicStickUI tray icon and select: _Check for updates_.
+1. Right-click on the magicstick-ui tray icon and select: _Check for updates_.

 2. If a new update is found, you will get a confirmation dialog asking to update.
 Accept, and the upgrade will start and complete automatically.